eslam281/es28/README.md

-# 🧹 Hisn Muslim (Flutter)
+# 🕌 Hisn Muslim (Flutter)

 ## 🎯 Purpose
-This project is a **practice project** that applies a mix of MVC and Clean Architecture principles in Flutter.
+This project is a **cross-platform Islamic mobile application** developed with Flutter.
+It delivers authentic supplications and prayer reminders while showcasing advanced mobile development concepts.

-It demonstrates:
+The app demonstrates:
-- Layered architecture (Controller, data, view, core).
-- State management with `GetX`.
-- Dependency injection with `GetX`.
-- Local database with `Hive`.
-- REST API  with `http`
+- A mix of **MVC** and **Clean Architecture** principles.
+- **Background services & alarm scheduling** with WorkManager & Android Alarm Manager Plus.
+- **State management** with GetX (including routing & dependency injection).
+- **Offline-first architecture** using Hive local database.
+- Integration with a **REST API** to fetch and update prayer data dynamically.

 ---

 ## ✨ Features
-- Fetch the month prayer times from the REST API
+- 📅 Fetch monthly prayer times from REST API.
-- Save the month prayer times locally using Hive
+- 💾 Save and cache prayer times locally with Hive.
+- ⏰ Daily alarms & notifications, even when the app is closed.
-- Dark/Light theme support
+- 🌙 Dark/Light theme support.
-- Offline mode with cached data
+- 📡 Offline mode with cached data.
+- 🔔 Full-screen alarm UI for Fajr time with Adhan audio playback.

+---

 ## 🗂️ Project Structure
 ```